 It is Memorial Day weekend in the U.S.

 The holiday originally was called Decoration Day and was a day of remembrance for Union soldiers who died in the American Civil War.
 After World War I, it was expanded to include soldiers who died in any war.
-It more recently was expanded to allow retailers to shamelessly peddle their stuff at those ubiquitous monuments to rampant capitalism -- the shopping mall.
+It more recently was expanded to allow retailers to shamelessly peddle their stuff at those ubiquitous if dying monuments to rampant capitalism -- the shopping mall.

 As always, I will keep the weekend simple and go for a hike and perhaps a swim in our spring-fed mountain pool (brr!).